alykoshin/gmail-send/README.md

 var send = require('gmail-send')({
   user: 'user@gmail.com',               // Your GMail account used to send emails
   pass: 'abcdefghijklmnop',             // Application-specific password
-  to:   '"User" <user@gmail.com>',      // Send back to yourself
+  to:   'user@gmail.com',               // Send back to yourself;
+                                        // you also may set array of recipients:
+                                        // [ 'user1@gmail.com', 'user2@gmail.com' ]
   // from:   '"User" <user@gmail.com>'  // from: by default equals to user
   // replyTo:'user@gmail.com'           // replyTo: by default undefined
   subject: 'test subject',